littleCareless/awesome-github-repos/README.md

 *   [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.

 *   [shareAI-lab/Kode-cli](https://github.com/shareAI-lab/Kode-cli) - not another coding agent, kode is agent cli for everything

+*   [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Improve your resumes with Resume Matcher.
+Get insights, keyword suggestions and tune your resumes to job descriptions.

 *   [QwenLM/qwen-code](https://github.com/QwenLM/qwen-code) - An open-source AI agent that lives in your terminal.